wavefrontHQ/docs/pages/doc/wavefront_sdk_quickstart.md

 summary: Learn how to set up your application to send data into Wavefront.
 ---

 One of the ways to start the flow of traces into Wavefront is to instrument your application.
-Instrumentation provides you with the ability to trace requests across services, with visibility into key metrics from your application.
+Instrumentation enables you to trace a transaction flow from end to end across multiple distributed services, guided by key metrics from your application.
+By displaying a transaction as a hierarchy of Wavefront tracing _spans_, you can pinpoint where the transaction is spending most of its time, and discover where it might be failing.

 This page shows you the fast track to producing out-of-the-box metrics and tracing spans from popular application frameworks.

-**Note:** You can instrument your application to send custom traces and metrics. _[[Link to other SDKs]]_
+**Note:** You can also instrument your application to send custom traces and metrics. _[[Link to other SDKs]]_

 ## Sample Setup